 What might be a better approach?
 Let's start here: "Life" is not a job.
 It's a j-o-u-r-n-e-y.
 At it's authentic best, it is not a measure of 9-5, what we have or what we get.
 If you can wrap your mind (and heart) around this, you are half way home.
 I define "Life" as simply, a continuous flow of experience.
 If we expect to be happy, we need to start letting go of the transactional deals we make with ourselves by our limited minds to get what we think will prove our value.
 A journey says we cannot be measured by accumulating a currency of only "good" actions.
 If it were, we'd lose touch with our humanity by missing opportunities to experience our own infinite nature, both perfect and imperfect.
 A journey's value is seen in the slow progress of personal evolution, with regard for all experiences being helpful to us in one way or another.
 This is the most valuable currency; living with presence and acceptance.
 What we may not appreciate is, the journey says you don't get "extra points" for how overworked, overstressed or overextended you become in the name of getting what you want.
 A successful journey leaves one with a sense of growth and satisfaction, contentment, peace and acceptance, i.e., based on inner values, vs. emptiness, exhaustion, fear, irrational competition or doubt that comes from focusing on externals to define our personal value.

 A pivotal piece to start growing beyond "good-ness currency" is by addressing our head's desire to do good from a transactional space.
 That is the only way we can ever hope to experience our lives as a journey; a flow without beginning or end rather than from one transactional choice to the other.
 What the mind reacts to comes from a belief in lack.
 What the heart responds to comes from a place of infinite resources and wisdom.
-The currency of the mind is to prove worth or goodness through doing, with an intention of gaining the wanted validation.
+The currency of the mind is to prove worth or goodness through doing, through strategy; with an intention of gaining the wanted validation.
 In contrast, the currency of the heart is reflecting deep worth and goodness through infinite resources arising from the power of purity and wisdom.
 When the heart takes action, it may also want to do good, but does so from a space of knowing that goodness already exists in an infinite way.
 The other marker of the heart is, it does what it does without expectation of a certain outcome.
 The intention of the heart is to give without concern for the measuring of it; giving away too much or not enough.
-It simply gives what is called for, with integrity, purity, clarity and wisdom.
+It simply gives what is called for, with integrity, purity, clarity and wisdom, expecting nothing in return.
 This currency is welcomed and accepted everywhere; in all places, at all times.
 Bonus?
 It is highly beneficial to both giver and receiver.

 It might be an interesting exercise to ponder what your life could look like if you gave up fully using actions of goodness as currency.
 You might find a whole new road to what really has the power to make you deeply and sustainably free.
 It is only when we choose to embrace our infinite inner resources that we fully free ourselves from generating good behavior, actions or results as a currency of expectation.
 Being good--from the heart--is just one big beautiful YOU-TURN that continuously validates your worth, goodness and value from within your own self.
 Times are changing.
 If we want to come out of the times we are living in with any semblance of sanity, we must learn to embrace some new rules with commitment.
-It we do, we can look forward to an overflow of the currency of inner satisfaction and authentic goodness to generously and powerfully share, without expectation, with the world.
+If we do, we can look forward to an overflow of the currency of inner satisfaction and authentic goodness to generously and powerfully share, without expectation, with the world.